Present, Memorial Day Weekend

 “Five boys without a father.
 We should have had more time.”
 Olivia leaned forward and reached a hand to the front seat to sturdy herself, her head sloping towards the floor as her voice cracked.

 Diane rested her head on her sister’s back.
 “I know, Liv.
 But you’ll support them.
 You’ll remind them of Ben.
 And they’ll find a way to get through their grief.
 Takes time.
-Pain’s different for everyone.
+Pain is different for everyone.
 Replace it with memories of something positive.”

 Olivia summoned memories of Ben’s marriage proposal, when he’d arranged a private afternoon lunch in the southern nursery of Connecticut’s finest botanical gardens.
 Dressed in a heather gray knee-length chiffon silk dress with sleek embroidered violet straps wrapping around her neck, Olivia meandered the slate stepping stones to a patio shrouded by voluminous twenty-foot cherry trees.
 Ben stood underneath their cascading flowering branches, shadowed by the umbrella sky of brilliant pink, red and white hues, holding a single sprig of cherry blossom.
 On the far corner of the patio, before the grafted trunks of the cherry trees met the pristine, freshly-mowed green lawn, a four-piece string orchestra crooned romantic melodies.
 When Olivia stepped inside the trellised gazebo, she smiled at the intensity of the fresh-cut lilies, reminiscent of the bouquet he’d brought her on their first official date.
-A waiter poured them each a glass of Dom Perignon, and as she reached for the champagne, Olivia felt the thick edges of the goblet press into her fingers, inhaled the scent of the sweet liquor and shivered at the sprinkles of the bubbly effervescence dancing on her face.
+A waiter poured them each a glass of Dom Perignon, and as she reached for the champagne, the thick edges of the goblet pressed into Olivia’s fingers.
+She inhaled the scent of the sweet liquor and shivered at the sprinkles of the bubbly effervescence dancing on her face.
 The quartet played Roberta Flack’s “First Time Ever I Saw Your Face.”
 Ben dropped to one knee.
 Olivia’s hands trembled until Ben took one into his own.
-As the strings of each instrument blended immaculate harmonies and the musician’s lyrics rumbled in the background, Olivia felt the reverberation through the wooden floor of the gazebo.
+As the strings of each instrument blended immaculate harmonies and the musician’s lyrics rumbled in the background, the reverberation through the wooden floor of the gazebo poured into her.

-Olivia could still hear Ben’s words flutter in her ears the way a butterfly glides with gentle wings… Will you do me the honor of becoming my wife… to complete the picture of the future I have wanted… ever since the day we met at the opera… even in the car moments after Ben’s burial, when realizing she wouldn’t ever again see his face.
+Ben’s words still fluttered today in Olivia’s ears the way a butterfly glides with gentle wings… Will you do me the honor of becoming my wife… to complete the picture of the future I have wanted… ever since the day we met at the opera… even in the car moments after Ben’s burial, when realizing she wouldn’t ever again see his face.